ParthGodse/task-manager/README.md

 A clean, fast Kanban-style task manager.
 Create projects, add tasks, drag them across columns, and track completion with a donut chart.

-> **Mode:** This README documents a **no-auth** setup (public/anonymous access).
-An optional “Enable Auth later” section is included at the end if you want to lock it down by user.

----
 ![tm1](https://github.com/user-attachments/assets/3e20a508-b450-4693-b5da-83c7c8d5fb9a)

 ## Features